tokeron/tokeron/README.md

 ### Hi, It's Michael's Git 👋

-I'm a computer science student, interested in deep learning and computer vision.
+I'm a computer science student at the Technion.
+I'm interested in deep learning and computer vision.
-I'm very curious about new technologies,
+I'm very curious about new technologies, and I love coming up with new solutions and ideas for problems.
-I love coming up with new solutions and ideas for problems, and I am looking to make a real impact at any place I am in.
+I am looking to make a real impact at any place I'm in.

-During my Bachelor's degree, I have developed a bot in order to help students at the Technion.
-You can see the repository **TBOT**.
+During my Bachelor's degree,
+I've developed a bot for the Technion students.
+You can see the code in repository **Tbot**.
 You are also welcome to try and [use the bot](https://t.me/Technion_help_bot).

-Currently, I work at a government company in the field of computer vision and deep learning.
+- 🔭 Currently, I work at a government company in the field of computer vision and deep learning.
+- 🌱 I’m currently working on a new regularization technique for CNN's.
+- ⚡ Fun fact: I love Chess.
 <!--
 **tokeron/tokeron** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.